-Our neighbourhood policing model means there is a dedicated police resource in each of our communities who are well-placed to identify issues that could affect adults at-risk, and ensure they are adequately protected.
+Our neighbourhood policing model means there are dedicated Officers and PCSOs in each of our communities who are well-placed to identify issues that could affect adults at-risk, and ensure they are adequately protected.

 Work with organisations, including our local Safeguarding Adults Boards, that protect adults who are more vulnerable and at-risk because of their age, a mental or physical disability, or any other reason.